themiskon/ctd_visualization/README.md

 # ctd_visualization
 code for extracting data from .aml and .cnv files and visualization of the data

-if you use the vertical profile visualization please refer to it as:
-Konstantinopoulos, T. (2022).
-CTD data visualization code, adapted from: addaxis version 1.1.0.0, Harry Lee (2022). available on: https://github.com/themiskon/ctd_visualization
+vertical profile CTD visualization code, adapted from: addaxis version 1.1.0.0, Harry Lee (2022).

-In order for this code to work please download additionaly:
+In order for the vertical profile code to work please download additionaly,

 John D'Errico (2022).
 Surface Fitting using gridfit (https://www.mathworks.com/matlabcentral/fileexchange/8998-surface-fitting-using-gridfit), MATLAB Central File Exchange.
 Retrieved June 17, 2022.